What is Iyengar Yoga?

 Where can I park?

 Parking Lot Next to Studio- There is a parking lot directly next to the studio where the restaurant has closed down.
-Until something changes, you are allowed to park in any of the spaces on the side, which can be accessed from Morgan Street.
-Please don't forget to grab a pass for your dashboard from the studio.
-Alternatively, you may park behind the building, which can be accessed from Boylan Street.
+You can park in any of the spaces on the side, which can be accessed from Morgan Street

-There are also parking spaces on Boylan Street or other side streets.
+There are also street parking spaces on Boylan Street or other side streets.

 What are the class and payment policies?